bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

   "SI"
   VERSION 1.0.1
     DESCRIPTION
-    "A header only c++ library that provides type safety and user defined literals for handling pyhsical values defined in the International System of Units."
+    "A header-only c++ library that provides type safety and user defined literals for handling pyhsical values defined in the International System of Units."
     HOMEPAGE_URL  "https://github.com/bernedom/SI")

 include(GNUInstallDirs)